rsanchez/eecli/README.md

 ### Create Member

 Create a new member.
 If you omit a password, one will be generated for you.
+If you omit an email, the username will be used as the email address.
+If you omit a member group, the default member group for your system will be used.

 ```
 # create a member with same username & email